INTRODUCTION TO ICE CLIMBING CLASS

 No previous climbing experience is required for our intro to ice climbing courses.
 You should be in very good physical shape and have experience hiking on uneven terrain.

-Custom ice climbing dates available from late December through mid-March
+Custom ice climbing dates available from mid December through mid-March

 Professional AMGA trained or certified mountain guides